gregordecristoforo/HasegawaWakatani/README.md

 * HDF data output for binary format storage with blosc compression
 * 2/3 Antialiasing on quadratic terms and non-linear functions
 * Diagnostic modules
+* CUDA support

 ![Alt Text](assets/blob.gif)

 The code atempts to be modular and generalizable to be able to solve other spectral problems.
+Plasma Biperiodic Odes for Long-time Turbulence (PlasmaBOLT)

 Things want to add in future versions:
 * Operators, remediscent of SciMLOperators
-* Consistent parameterization
 * In-place all the way
 * Rosenbrock-Euler method for first step
-* CUDA support